Mental Health Disorders: Overview

-- Delusional disorder: When an individual has a delusion, which is defined as a false, fixed belief involving a real-life situation that could be true but is not, such as being followed, being plotted against, or having a disease, for at least one month in duration.
+- Delusional disorder: When an individual suffers from delusions, which are defined as false, fixed beliefs involving real-life situations, such as being followed, being plotted against, or having a disease, for at least one month in duration.

-- Substance-induced psychotic disorder: Characterized by the use of or withdrawal from drugs, such as hallucinogens and crack cocaine, that causes hallucinations, delusions, or confused speech.
+- Substance-induced psychotic disorder: Characterized by the use of or withdrawal from drugs, such as hallucinogens and crack cocaine, resulting in hallucinations, delusions, or confused speech.

 Impulse Control Disorders